Guide on the New York Convention

 Preparation of the UNCITRAL Guide on the New York Convention

 The UNCITRAL Guide on the New York Convention is under preparation.
 The Secretariat is working on a draft text in collaboration with two experts, Professors George Bermann and Emmanuel Gaillard.
-It is hoped that the draft text can be presented to the Commission in 2012 or 2013.
+It is hoped that the draft text can be presented to the Commission in 2014.